r0d3r1ch25/online_learning/README.md

 - Container image: `r0d3r1ch25/ml-coinbase:latest`.

 ## Online Pipeline & Orchestration
-- `jobs/e2e_job/pipeline.py` is an asyncio-driven orchestrator that fetches an observation, requests features, and fans out `predict_learn` calls across all four model services concurrently.
+- `jobs/e2e_job/pipeline.py` is an asyncio-driven orchestrator that fetches an observation, requests features, and fans out `predict_learn` calls across all four model services (Linear, Bagging, KNN, AMFR) concurrently.
 It logs structured progress, emits durations per model, and surfaces prediction errors inline.
 - Container image `r0d3r1ch25/ml-e2e-job:latest` backs the CronWorkflow defined in `infra/workflows/v1/ml-pipeline-v1.yaml`.
 - CronWorkflow schedule: `* * * * *` (every minute) with `concurrencyPolicy: Forbid`, `successfulJobsHistoryLimit: 20`, and `failedJobsHistoryLimit: 5`.
 Adjust the cadence in the workflow manifest before applying if you do not need per-minute executions.
 - Workflow runs under the `argo` namespace; use the Argo CLI or UI to observe lineage, restart runs, or inspect pod logs.